paramraghavan/beginners-py-learn/README.md

 ## creating and using pipfile
 - **pipenv install <package>** , creates a Pipfile, if it does not exist
+  - To install a specific version of a package, you can use pipenv install package==version.
+    For example, pipenv install requests==2.25.1
 - **pipenv shell** , activates virtualenv. this will create a virtual enviroment if it does'nt aleady exist
 - **pipenv --rm** , removes the virtual environment
 - **pipenv shell** , activates virtual memory